lijcheng/LijunLab/README.md

 - XDeathDB is a dynamic interactive system.
 Users can upload gene-expression profiles linked with phenotypes and create their own networks using their own genes of interest.
 In addition, users can import dynamic networks from a txt file directly and export dynamic networks to a txt file for further analysis.
 - XDeathDB implemented dynamic network construction method in a modular way and allow users to freely select and combine these modules to obtain their own network construction.
 - [User evaluation and feedback, usability surveys to XDeathDB](https://osu.az1.qualtrics.com/jfe/form/SV_4VflPI9ItadcfWZ)
+- <b> Reference:</b> Gadepalli, V.S., Kim, H., Liu, Y. et al. XDeathDB: a visualization platform for cell death molecular interactions.
+Cell Death Dis 12, 1156 (2021). https://doi.org/10.1038/s41419-021-04397-x

 #### [DGCyTOF](https://github.com/lijcheng12/DGCyTOF) package --- Deep learning visualization for single cell subtype identification
 - Mass cytometry, or CyTOF (Fluidigm),  is a novel platform for high-dimensional phenotypic and functional analysis of single cells.
 - CyTOF is a variation of flow cytometry in which antibodies are labeled with heavy metal ion tags rather than fluorochromes.
 - A new tool Deep learning with Graphical clustering, called DGCyTOF, is developped to identify new cell population by CyTOF big data analysis.
+- <b> Reference:</b> Cheng L, Karkhanis P, Gokbag B, Liu Y, Li L (2022) DGCyTOF: Deep learning with graphic cluster visualization to predict cell types of single cell mass cytometry data.
+PLoS Comput Biol 18(4): e1008885. https://doi.org/10.1371/journal.pcbi.1008885

 #### [Bi-EB](https://github.com/lijcheng12/Bi-EB) package --- biclustering method based on empirical bayesian
 - The genome molecular features shared between cell lines and tumors give us insight into discovering potential drug targets for cancer patients.
 - Our previous studies demonstrate that these important drug targets in breast cancer, ESR1, PGR, HER2, EGFR, and AR have a high similarity in mRNA and protein variation in both tumors and cell lines [1-2].
 - Based on the evidence, we developed a biclustering method based on empirical bayesian (Bi-EB), to detect the local pattern of integrated omics data both in cancer cells and tumors.
 We adopt a data driven statistics strategy by using Expected-Maximum (EM) algorithm to extract the foreground bicluster pattern from its background noise data in an iterative search.
 Our novel Bi-EB statistical model has better chance to detect co-current patterns of gene and protein expression variation than the existing biclustering algorithms and seek the drug targets’ co-regulated modules of mRNA and protein.
+- <b>Reference</b>
+- [1] Aida Yazdanparast, Lang Li*, Chi Zhang, <b>Lijun Cheng*</b>.
+Bi-EB: Empirical Bayesian Biclustering for Multi-Omics Data Integration Pattern Identification among Species.
+Genes 2022, 13, 1982. https://doi.org/10.3390/genes13111982
-- [1] Jiang GL, Zhang SJ, Yazdanparast A, Li M, Vikram Pawar A, Liu YL, Inavolu SM, Cheng LJ.
+- [2] Jiang GL, Zhang SJ, Yazdanparast A, Li M, Vikram Pawar A, Liu YL, Inavolu SM, Cheng LJ.
 Comprehensive comparison of molecular portraits between cell lines and tumors in breast cancer.
 BMC genomics, 2016, 17(7), 281-301.
-- [2] Yazdanparast A, Li L, Radovich M, Cheng LJ.
+- [3] Aida Yazdanparast, Lang Li, Milan Radovich, <b>Lijun Cheng*</b>.
 Signal translational efficiency between mRNA expression and antibody-based protein expression for breast cancer and its subtypes from cell lines to tissue.
 International Journal of Computational Biology and Drug Design , 2018, 11 (1-2), 67-89.

 ### STUDENTS
 - **Involvement in graduate/professional exams, theses, and dissertations and undergraduate research**